lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 You can see the dataset under https://app.lightly.ai/datasets

 Next, the dataset requires read and write access to your storage bucket.
+You can re-use the `client` from the previous step.
+If you create a new `ApiWorkflowClient` make sure to specify the `dataset_id` in the constructor.

 .. tabs::